Solar Panel Placement: Where To Install Solar Panels

 Here are some tips from Freedom Solar to help you decide.

 Solar Panel Placement Options

 Installing Solar Panels on Your Roof

 People most commonly install solar panels on roofs.
 But what many folks fail to consider is that you can install solar panels on more than just the roof of your home or business.
 In fact, you can install them on any roof on your property.

 For example, you can easily mount solar panels on the roof of your garage or a detached building, like a shed.
 Installing your solar panel system on a different structure on your property makes sense if your home’s roof isn’t big enough for them, or if the other structure has more direct sun exposure.

 South-facing roofs are the most viable option for solar panel installations because they help produce the most energy.
 However, southeast- and southwest-facing roofs typically work as well.

 Whichever structure you choose, the primary benefit of roof installation is that your panels are out of the way.
-Solar panels can also protect your roof from harsh weather (such as hail, excessive rain, snow, abrasive debris from wind, and much more) and block the sun from hitting your roof, thus keeping your house cooler.
+Solar panels can also protect your roof from harsh weather (like hail, heavy rain, snow, abrasive debris from wind and more).
+Plus, they can block the sun from hitting the roof, which keeps your house cooler.

 However, if your roof isn’t south-facing or is too tree-shaded, a roof may not be the best choice for your home solar panel installation.
-Some homeowners may also choose to forego roof installation because they don’t want to compromise their roof’s aesthetic; however, there are options available to help create a seamless and attractive design, such as SunPower’s OneRoof.
+Some homeowners may choose to skip roof installation because they don’t want to compromise their roof’s aesthetic.
+Fortunately, you have options to help create a seamless and attractive design, such as SunPower’s OneRoof.